henrietta-k/adapt-learning-wiki/Styling-your-course.md

 ####Button

 Much like the item variables, these variables cover all states of a button.
-An example of a button in Adapt is the submit on a question component.
-Again like the item all the styling applied here will be applied to all buttons in the course.
+An example of a button in Adapt is the submit button on a question component.
+Again, as previously described for *item*, all the styling applied here will be applied to all buttons in the course.

-Make sure buttons are styled, not just for use with a mouse but also for touch on a mobile device.
+Make sure buttons are styled, not just for use with a mouse, but also for touch on a mobile device.

 ####Device widths

-These variables are used to set the breakpoints in Adapt.
+These variables found in *less/generic.less* are used to set the breakpoints in Adapt.
 For example **@device-width-small** could be used to set your mobile breakpoint.

 ####Global spacing

-Use these variables to set the padding and margins for all titles and body text in your course.
+Set the variables for padding and margins for all titles and body text in your course in *less/paddings.less*.

+####Fonts

+Setup global font styling and properties in *less/fonts.less.

 ####Navigation